awsdocs/aws-storagegateway-user-guide/doc_source/backup-hpdataprotector.md

 ## Archiving a Tape<a name="hpdataprotector-archive-tape"></a>

-When you archive a tape, tape gateway moves the tape from the tape library to the offline storage\.
+When you archive a tape, Tape Gateway moves the tape from the tape library to the offline storage\.
 Before you eject and archive a tape, you might want to check the content on it\.

 **To check a tape's content before archiving it**